Our Latest Online Backup Reviews:Vembu SyncBlaze

-CommVault anticipates that in any given period its non-GAAP tax rate may be either higher or lower than the GAAP tax rate as evidenced by historical fluctuations.
-The GAAP tax rate for the six months ended September 30, 2014 was 34% and the GAAP tax rate for the six months ended September 30, 2013 was 36%.
-On an annual basis, the GAAP tax rate over the past three fiscal years was 37% for fiscal 2014, 35% for fiscal 2013 and 36% for fiscal 2012.
-In addition, CommVault’s cash tax rate has been significantly lower than its GAAP tax rate in recent fiscal years.
-The cash tax rate over the past three fiscal years is estimated to be 18% for fiscal 2014, 12% for fiscal 2013 and 14% for fiscal 2012.
-Also, the cash tax rate for fiscal 2015 is estimated to be approximately 32%.
-CommVault expects that its cash tax rate will approach its annual GAAP tax rate over the next one to two fiscal years.
-CommVault defines its cash tax rate as the total amount of cash income taxes payable for the fiscal year divided by consolidated GAAP pre-tax income.
+Commvault anticipates that in any given period its non-GAAP tax rate may be either higher or lower than the GAAP tax rate as evidenced by historical fluctuations.
+On an annual basis, the GAAP tax rate over the past three fiscal years was 34% for fiscal 2015, 37% for fiscal 2014 and 35% for fiscal 2013.
+Commvault’s cash tax rate has been lower than its GAAP tax rate in recent fiscal years.
+The cash tax rate over the past three fiscal years is estimated to be 26% for fiscal 2015, 18% for fiscal 2014, and 12% for fiscal 2013.
+Cash taxes paid in fiscal 2016 are projected to be less compared to fiscal 2015 and fiscal 2014.
+Commvault defines its cash tax rate as the total amount of cash income taxes payable for the fiscal year divided by consolidated GAAP pre-tax income.

 Conference Call Information

 Safe Harbor Statement